limestonenetworks/oneportal-whmcs/README.md

 This WHMCS addon is provided without support.
 Limestone Networks' support department does not provide any assistance with the installation or use of this addon.

-## Installation
+# Installation

-Move/Upload all of the files (oneportal.api.php  oneportal.php  README  usageupdate.cron.php) to modules/servers/oneportal
+Dedicated servers: Move/Upload all of the files in the oneportal folder to modules/servers/oneportal Cloud servers: Move/Upload all of the files in the oneportalcloud folder to modules/servers/oneportalcloud

-## Setup
+# Dedicated Servers Setup

 For every hosting product/service while you set them up: